Athesh/CarGame/README.md

 This car simulator is a simple **5x5 square**, where you can **drive your car** in any direction.
 Be careful not to hit the wall! ;)

 ## How do I play the game?
+Download and extract the files to a single folder.
 To play this game all you need is a browser that supports javascript.
 Double-click on the .html file and the game will start.